AbbyHumphreys/The-Dog-House---PP1/README.md

 ![The header for the website](/assets/images/header-screenshot.webp "Header")

 The header follows a format users will be familiar with.
-It is fixed to the top of the page so the usercan navigate to different parts of the page at all times.
+It is fixed to the top of the page so the user can navigate to different parts of the page at all times.
+This was chosen in place of a back to top button on each section to ensure readability on small devices but to still enable users to navigate to different sections of the website at will.
 The logo is placed on the left-hand side and links back to the top of the page.
 The navigation links on the right hand side link to different sections on this one page website.
 Smooth scrolling was introduced via CSS to ensure a good user experience.
 In small devices, a hamburger menu icon (familiar to users of mobile devices) contains the navigation links and drops down when pressed.

 Two call to actions are placed at the top of the page in line with the user stories to encourage users to book an appointment using the “Book” link or to phone using the uniquely placed phone number.
 I really wanted the phone number to be upfront and visible at all times and although this may break slightly from convention, it was designed this way to be central, visible and interactive (click to call on mobile devices).